alex-engelmann/gc_controller_tester/README.md

 # GameCube Controller Tester

-A controller tester for the Mayflash GameCube adapter on Linux, available as both a graphical and command line application.
+A controller tester for the Mayflash Gamecube Controller Adapter on Linux, available as both a graphical and command line application.

 ![Controller Tester Screenshot](screenshot.png)